wandersonwhcr/k8s-examples/oidc/README.md

 # oidc

 This example shows how to authenticate on Kubernetes using OpenID Connect (OIDC) via Keycloak.
-ALso, `kubectl` is configured with a generated JWT to access cluster.
+Also, `kubectl` is configured with a generated JWT to access cluster.

 ## Keycloak